-An interview by Norman Stolzoff, president & founder of EI, with Victor Montori, MD.
-The discussion explored a range of topics related to how the current Covid-19 is shaping the current moment in terms of the experience of patients, clinicians, and the healthcare system as a whole.
+An interview by Dr. Norman Stolzoff, president & founder of Ethnographic Insight, with Victor Montori, MD.
+The discussion explored a range of topics related to how the current Covid-19 pandemic is shaping the current moment in terms of the experience of patients, clinicians, and the healthcare system as a whole.
 An overarching question that guided the dialogue was whether or not the crisis represents a turning point for a “patient revolution for careful and kind care.”
-Montori is a thought-provoking and passionate voice on these matters.
+Montori is a… Continue reading

 When responding to inquiries–or making pitches–to prospective new clients, I am invariably asked to talk about my relevant consumer insights research experience.
 Understanding that clients want to hear about studies that are close to their own category of business, I try to speak about past projects that the client might possibly find a thread of connection to.
 For example, for a manufacturer of wireless home speakers, I would talk about previous research I’ve conducted on other wireless home… Continue reading

 In spite of some very profound book learning and mentoring from the intellectual masters of anthropology while I was a student at Stanford, I was still yearning for direct experience of my own.
 Like so many young adults, I felt like an outsider and was questioning the values of contemporary society and rebelling against the culture that I grew up in.
 Like so many teenagers, I found that outlet in a world conjured by popular music.
 In my case that… Continue reading

 Finding René Girard

 During my second year as an undergrad at Stanford, I moved off campus.
 I loved going to a book store in Menlo Park called Kepler’s.
 It was here that I had my own version of the Harry Potter moment in the wand shop.
 I was perusing the anthropology section when a book seemed to almost fall off the shelf into my hands.
 The book was called Violence and the Sacred.
 The cover had a rather ominous graphic on of… Continue reading